-It’s almost that brisk-weather time of year, and what better way to spend your rainy/snowy days inside than snuggling up with a good book?
+It’s certainly that brisk-weather time of year, and what better way to spend your snowy days inside than snuggling up with a good book?
 When it comes to books for photographers, there are lots of resources and hundreds of thousands of wonderful books out there.
 With that in mind I thought I would share 4 books that I found very useful and that I thought stood out in the sea of books for photographers.

 1. Faces: Photography and the Art of Portraiture by Paul Fuqua & Steven Biver

 One of my favorite books on the topic of photography—more specifically, Portraiture—is Faces: Photography and the Art of Portraiture by Paul Fuqua & Steven Biver.
 I really enjoyed this book because when I was first starting out, I found it not to be very overwhelming.
 It gets right down to the root of portraiture; the actual PEOPLE in the photos you are taking.
 Throughout the book there is also a lot of talk about focusing on the face and the eyes of your subjects to make truly memorable images that show their unique personalities.
 Another thing I like about this book is it’s not only informative about portraiture, but also has many stunning images in it!
 There are also lighting diagrams & descriptions, tips for setting up, and a detailed post production process to apply the finishing touches.
 The “voice” of the authors & their narration is the icing on the cake.
 It’s a very informative, but fun read and I would recommend it to any portrait photographer!